As someone who’s been living on Koh Tao for three months without a motorcycle or scooter, I know a thing or two about life on the island sans wheels.

 Places to eat

 $$ Cantina de Koh Tao – This is my go-to spot for Mexican food when I have a craving.
 They have veggie and vegan options.
-They are located in a ‘fusion’ place alongside two other restaurants – one Chinese and the other basic western food – that are also both really delicious.
-You can order from all three menus at the same place which is fun.

 $$ Vegetabowl – They have healthy/vegan/veggie options like Buddha bowls with all fresh ingredients.
 I recommend trying the vegan cookies if they have them.